 - Return From Witch Mountain has exactly this scenario - the reactor is in the red zone (and the scientists have been saying for a while that it's almost at the point of no return); Tia mentally tries to fix the coolant system in a struggle with Tony (the needle wavers back and forth within the last quarter of the red zone), then Tia wins and the needle retreats into orange, yellow...(about 3 seconds of screen time) and the camera cuts away.
 It's not shown again but it's clear that things are back to normal (and even pulling up parts of the reactor room and crashing them together so that they explode doesn't disturb the reactor subsequently).

 - Spider-Man 2 both uses and subverts this trope.
 The first time Spidey tries to shut down Doc Ock's runaway fusion reactor, it turns off with no negative effects.
 The second time, it's too late.
-This is more justified than most, since the system is explained that it will implode on itself if it loses power before it becomes self-sufficient.
+This is more justified than most, since it's explained that the system will implode on itself if it loses power before it becomes self-sufficient.

 - Played straight and justified in SF thriller Sunshine, which has a ship's computer that runs so fast it needs to be kept in a very, very cool coolant bath.
 The villain retracts the modules from the tank and jams the shifting mechanisms in order to destroy it.
 One of the heroes manages to restore some of the modules, which brings them back on line, but not enough.